etherinsight/nft-marketplace/README.md

 npx hardhat node

 ```
+Set your browser's metamask to localhost and Import one of the accounts private keys as listed.
 In a seperate terminal run the next two commands.
 The hardhat node must be running when you run the deploy script.

 ```shell
 npx hardhat run scripts/deploy.js --network localhost